mvgarcia07/python-flask-as-window-service/README.md

-# python-flask-as-window-service
+# python-flask-as-window-service using pyinstaller
-These are the steps to create a flask applications as window services in windows 10 and python 3.8
+These are the steps to create a flask applications as window services in windows 10 and python 3.8 uning pyinstaller

 Based on [https://stackoverflow.com/questions/55677165/python-flask-as-windows-service]